rtcweb-wg/mdns-ice-candidates/draft-ietf-rtcweb-mdns-ice-candidates.md

 ".local" or if the value contains more than one ".", then process the candidate as defined in {{RFC8445}}.

 2. Otherwise, resolve the candidate using mDNS.
+The ICE agent SHOULD set the unicast-response bit of the corresponding mDNS query message; this minimizes multicast traffic, as the response is probably only useful to the querying node.

 3. If it resolves to an IP address, replace the mDNS hostname of the ICE candidate with the resolved IP address and continue processing of the candidate